 - Internal Audits must limit consultation hours to the number approved on the University's Audit Cycle Plan.

 Throughout the year, Internal Audits may be engaged in miscellaneous special projects to gather information, perform unscheduled audits or reviews, or to address internal control related issues.
-The President, the Executive Vice President for Finance and Administration, and the Director of Internal Audits have the authority to initiate the performance of a special project by Internal Audits.
+The President, the Executive Vice President for Finance and Administration, and the Associate Vice President and Chief Audit Officer of Internal Audits have the authority to initiate the performance of a special project by Internal Audits.